aabaljorge/Abel-George/README.md

 - 👋 Hi, I’m @aabaljorge
 - 👀 I’m interested in web designing and development.
 - 🌱 I’m currently learning BSc Computer Applications
-- 📫 How to reach me: gmail; abelgeorge1205@gmail.com
+- 📫 How to reach me: gmail: abelgeorge1205@gmail.com

 <!---
 aabaljorge/aabaljorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.